apicco/trajectory_alignment/_wiki/Example-of-trajectory-alignment.md

 The output of the example will be the following plot:

 ![example](images/plot_aligned_trajectories.png)
-_The inward movement and the fluorescence intensity profile of the endocytic coat protein Sla1, the N-BAR protein Rvs167, and the actin binding protein Abp1._
+_The inward movement and the fluorescence intensity profile of the endocytic coat protein Sla1, the N-BAR protein Rvs167, and the actin-binding protein Abp1._

 The average trajectories are aligned together using raw trajectories that have been acquired simultaneously for Abp1 and Rvs167 or Abp1 and Sla1.